rg3/captlog/README.txt

 Installation
 ------------

-captlog is distributed in source form and requires PyCrupto 2.6 or newer in addition to a standard Python2 installation.
+captlog is distributed in source form and requires PyCrypto 2.6 or newer in addition to a standard Python2 installation.
 It should work in every platform supported by Python and PyCrypto.
 This includes Linux, Mac OSX and Windows.

-To install it, type the following from the command line.
+To install it, first install Python2 and PyCrypto (sometimes distributed as python-crypto in some Linux distributions).
+Then, from the source directory of captlog, type the following from the command line.

 ---------------------------------
 python setup.py install
 ---------------------------------